bsiever/microbit-pxt-blehid/README.md

 absmouse.startAbsoluteMouseService()
 ```

 Starts the Absolute Mouse service.
 This must execute in the `start` block.
-All other Absolute Mouse blocks require the service is started.
+All other Absolute Mouse blocks require the service be started.

 ```sig
 absmouse.movexy()